 Look for speakers with frequency response ranges that extend from at least 50Hz to 20kHz for full-range reproduction.
 However, the shape of the frequency response curve matters more than the absolute range.
 Speakers with relatively flat response curves reproduce music more accurately than those with significant peaks or dips.

-Coaxial speakers combine multiple drivers (woofer, tweeter, and sometimes midrange) in a single unit, making them easy to install as direct factory replacements.
-They offer good sound quality and convenience, making them popular choices for straightforward upgrades.
+Among the most common types of speakers for car use are coaxial speakers, which combine multiple drivers (woofer, tweeter, and sometimes midrange) in a single unit.
+This makes them easy to install as direct factory replacement speakers for car applications.
+They offer good sound quality and convenience, making them a popular choice for straightforward upgrades.

 Component speakers separate the drivers into individual units, allowing for more precise placement and better sound staging.
 The tweeter can be mounted at ear level whilst the woofer handles lower frequencies from the door panel.
 This separation typically provides superior sound quality but requires more complex installation.